-I called my mom the other day as I was attempting to make my Nana’s New Mexican Pork Chile Verde.
+I called my mom the other day as I was attempting to make my Nana’s New Mexican Green Chile Stew with Pork.
 For the uninitiated, this recipe differs from Mexican chile verde.
-This recipe only uses green chiles.
+This recipe only uses New Mexican green chiles.
 No other chiles or tomatillos are used and my Nana’s recipe never had tomatoes.
 Also, no additional spices besides garlic and onions are needed as the roasted green chile flavor is showcased here.
 The New Mexican green chile has heat, smokiness from the roast, a slight sweetness, and just the right amount of acidity.
-My Grampo Garcia grew chiles down the hill and would bring them up to my Nana for her to roast, peel and then make chile verde.
+My Grampo Garcia grew chiles down the hill and would bring them up to my Nana for her to roast, peel and then make green chile stew.

 My mom walked me through how Nana would make it and I have distilled her oral remembrance into the recipe below.
 Unfortunately, I don’t currently have a family source for fresh green chiles so I order them online and the mild green chiles are available in the international food aisle of your local grocery store.
 These are used to regulate the heat factor and add some volume as ordering canned chiles is not inexpensive.
 This recipe is as close as I can get to my Nana’s wonderful recipe.